 Co-browse does not have a dedicated type of interaction.
 Data for reporting must be attached to the primary chat or voice interaction.
-Almost all data necessary is automatically attached by IWS/WDE plug-ins as described below.
+Almost all necessary data is automatically attached by the WDE plug-in, but optional extended data can also be attached.
 The only default Co-browse statistic not automatically attached to the interaction is source/web (key/value).